 In summary of the various theories discussed, it’s clear that we have yet to uncover a perfect theory to explain body weight changes over time.
 What we do know is that body weight clearly has a genetic component and the relative impact of environment, gut microbiome, lifestyle behaviours and other factors is clearly what is up for debate.

 What theory do you subscribe to when it comes to set point?
+What do you think about the set point theory?
 Leave me a comment below with your thoughts!

 Contribution by Brooke Porter